 The Fixed mindset vs. the Growth mindset

-Growth mindset: On the other hand, a growth mindset is defined as someone who believes that they can learn and improve their basic abilities through effort and failures.
-People who possess a growth mindset will interpret failures and challenges as opportunities to grow and further cultivate their existing qualities and talents.
-They strive for self-improvement, are self-aware of their flaws and shortcomings, and hence, welcome new challenges and perceive failures positively.
+people who possess a growth mindset will interpret failures and challenges as opportunities to grow and cultivate their existing qualities and talents.
+They strive for self-improvement.
+These individuals are also self-aware of their flaws and shortcomings, and hence, welcome new challenges and perceive failures positively.

 Read more: 3 Notices on Emotional Intelligence